AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

     [624 rows x 3 columns]

-The probability predictions of the MUSE classifier are more sophisticated than the previous methods.
+The probability predictions of the MUSE classifier are likely more sophisticated than the previous methods.

 ### Convolutional neural network with recurrence plots